RuihanGao/2019Summer/README.md

 * [Remove PPA](https://linuxconfig.org/how-to-list-and-remove-ppa-repository-on-ubuntu-18-04-bionic-beaver-linux)
 * carla car model extraction: "You can find the information in UE4 Editor.
 When you open the Carla Project in the editor, you can find all the vehicle physical model in Content/Carla/Blueprints/Vehicles."
 * Rename the original `UnrealEngine_4.22` into `UE` and try to rebuild everything from scratch following [build on Linux](https://carla.readthedocs.io/en/latest/how_to_build_on_linux/).
 For `Build Carla`, git clone the master branch of repo into `UnrealEngine` folder.
 The `stable` and `master` branches have totally different `Makefile`, which causes the error "No rule to make target 'launch'"
+* For building from the scratch, the UnrealEngine `./Engine/Binaries/Linux/UE4Editor` works fine after `make launch` but get error of "Plugin 'ExampleDeviceProfileSelector' failed to load because module 'ExampleDeviceProfileSelector'could not be found.
+Please ensure the plugin is properly installed.
+Otherwise consider disabling the plugin for this project"
 * To extract the vehicle model:
  1. dig the blueprints for vehicles of UnrealEngine and find the [user guide](https://docs.unrealengine.com/en-US/Engine/Physics/Vehicles/VehicleUserGuide/index.html).
 Yet there are many configurations including spension and tyre types and no "real" dynamics formulas are provided.
  2. Turn to use [Gaussian Process to approximate the model](https://rcheng805.github.io/files/aaai2019.pdf).
-3. git clone the [RL-CBF](https://github.com/havefun28/RL-CBF) repo and install necessary packages including gym, tensorflow-gpu for Python3.5, scikit-learn, tflearn, and cvxopt. <br/>
+* git clone the [RL-CBF](https://github.com/havefun28/RL-CBF) repo and install necessary packages including gym, tensorflow-gpu for Python3.5, scikit-learn, tflearn, and cvxopt. <br/>
 Can run the ddpg process successfully. <br/>
 Look in to the code of GP model approximation.